 Morning: Start the day with a horseback ride through the Sonoran Desert at Koli Equestrian Center.
 Advance reservations are strongly recommended.
-Riders enjoy 1.5 hours of trail riding on the Gila River Indian Reservation.
+Riders enjoy an hour long trail ride on the Gila River Indian Reservation.
 Horses here are well-cared for and trained for the trail.
 Koli also offers wagon rides and parties.
 (NOTE: This was my daughter’s favorite activity our whole trip!
 I was nervous about riding, but Sylvia made it easy.)

 Afternoon: Summertime visitors might consider taking the kids to local Spray Pads, a fun way to beat the heat!
-Those visiting other times of the year, might enjoy one of the local playgrounds, particularly Tumbleweed Regional Park, especially Tumbleweed Ranch (offering a glimpse into Chandler’s past) and Playtopia! (a huge playground under a shade structure) or Desert Breeze Park which offers a Spray Pad, fishing lake, walking trails, playground, and volleyball court.
+Those visiting other times of the year, might enjoy one of the local playgrounds, particularly Tumbleweed Regional Park, especially Tumbleweed Ranch which offers a glimpse into Chandler’s past and has Playtopia, a huge playground under a shade structure.

 Morning: Enjoy one of the parks you haven’t visited yet.
 Stroll the trails and capture photos of native plants and wildlife.